 - Work with "unplugged" activities at home and complete online work with widgets, Game lab, discussion boards and more

 - Gather and analyze and report on data, while considering how computers work with big data

 - Discover the relationship between hardware and software with AdaFruit Circuit Playground

-You will be interacting with your classmates and the teacher primarily through Schoology.com, email, and “live” class sessions.
-The weekly "live" class sessions are encouraged, but also recorded for asynchronous viewing.
-You can attend the "live" sessions on Mondays from 11:00 am - 12:00 pm EST. If at least 20 students enroll in the course, I will survey those enrolled for availability and offer a second "live" meeting time as well.
-During those small class sessions, I will review upcoming homework assignments, teach key concepts, encourage student presentations and chat, and utilize adapted cooperative learning strategies to engage all students in the class and build a community of learners.
+You will be interacting with your classmates and the teacher primarily through Schoology.com, email, and weekly live class meetings via Zoom.
+I strongly encourage students to attend the live meetings, but I also record them for asynchronous viewing later.
+During those live meetings, I will review upcoming homework assignments, teach key concepts, encourage student presentations and chat, and utilize adapted cooperative learning strategies to engage all students in the class and build a community of learners.
 On Schoology, you will participate in discussions, submit projects, post resources, upload homework, and complete assessments.
-We will also attempt to have some partner coding and group projects activities during the year.
+We will also have some partner coding and group projects activities during the year.

 Who Should Apply: Anyone interested in creative problem solving, logical thinking, and learning!
 This course introduces middle and high school students to computer science with plenty of hands-on, "unplugged" lessons that can be completed independently or with family and friends.
 Intro to Computer Science is a good pre-AP course for students not quite ready for the challenges of an AP computer science course.

 Prerequisites: There are none!
 As the name suggests, this course is an introduction to computer science.
 Its goal is to make computer science accessible and interesting for all!
 High school students with a background in coding or computer science might want to consider AP Computer Science Principles or AP Computer Science A instead.